RIDWANE-EL-FILALI/Born2beroot/Configuration.md

-  now that's the answer you'll tell but the legit answer is that i am really just used to debian, and telling that debian works with apt and rocky works with yum is just a poor argument because every os has it's advantages and disadvantages but the main thing is that you find what suits you you can install it [here](https://www.debian.org/download)
+  now that's the answer you'll tell but the legit answer is that i am really just used to debian, and telling that debian works with apt and rocky works with yum is just a poor argument because every os has it's advantages and disadvantages but the main thing is that you find what suits you.

+  you can install it [here](https://www.debian.org/download)

 ## SUDO